What Does a Coast Guard Yeoman Do?

 Yeomen, familiarly referred to as YNs, are vital components of the Coast Guard’s day-to-day functioning.
-They work directly with personnel, problem-solving, counseling, and answering questions related to career changes, entitlements, incentive programs, retirement, and veterans’ benefits.
+They work directly with personnel in problem-solving, counseling, and answering questions related to career changes, entitlements, incentive programs, retirement, and veterans’ benefits.

-When a member of the Coast Guard seeks information or needs assistance, the YN is the go-to.
+When a member of the Coast Guard seeks information or needs assistance, the YN is the go-to person.

 Coast Guard Yeoman Duties & Responsibilities